johnnovak/RML-Amiga/website/docs/manual/troubleshooting.md

 If the image is suddenly appearing very small, you've probably set up WinUAE for a 1080p monitor and now you're using it on a 1440p or 4K screen.
-If the image is too large, that's the opposite problem---you've most likely gone from 4K to 1440p or 1080p.
+If the image is too large, that's the opposite problem --- you've most likely gone from 4K to 1440p or 1080p.

 The solution is to reapply your monitor resolution to all configs using the